McKinney goes deep, A's avert sweep in 4-1 win over Phillies

 AP Sports Writer

-In what could be a long season in Oakland, which is in rebuilding mode again, Kotsay will take the celebrations when they come.

-“I haven’t had one of those since my rookie year,” he said of the alcohol shower.

-Billy McKinney homered and Daulton Jefferies and four relievers combined on a three-hitter to lead the A’s past the Philadelphia Phillies 4-1 on Sunday and avert a three-game sweep.
+PHILADELPHIA (AP) — Billy McKinney homered and Daulton Jefferies and four relievers combined on a three-hitter to lead the Oakland Athletics past the Philadelphia Phillies 4-1 on Sunday and avert a three-game sweep.

 The A’s shut down a Phillies offense that scored 13 runs in the first two games of the series.
 The Phillies’ only two hits through the first five innings came from backups Garrett Stubbs and Johan Camargo.